-- 6.30 Planning permission will be subject to agreement under Section 106 of the Town and Country Planning Act 1990 (as amended) to provide the required Affordable Housing contribution. - 6.31 Outline planning permission will be subject to agreement to provide the required percentage of Affordable housing dwellings (the on-site provision) and the formula for calculation of an Affordable housing sum (the commuted sum) as the required percentage of qualifying dwellings multiplied by £40,000.
-Hence the split between on-site and commuted sum will be fixed at outline approval stage; however the S106 agreement will allow that this can be revised with the written agreement of the Council as necessary. - 6.32 For outline permission of development to be delivered in more than one phase, the Section 106 Agreement will deal with how on-site Affordable housing will be distributed between phases, with the default expectation being the same percentage of Affordable housing on each phase.
-It may also apply the instalments provision in 0 to individual phases. - 6.33 Full planning permission will be subject to agreement to provide a specified number of Affordable housing dwellings (the on-site provision) and a defined Affordable housing sum (the commuted sum). - 6.34 A cap mechanism was employed in a previous SPD only to deal with an unforeseen increase in other S106 costs which may not have been allowed for in the then most recent viability assessment.
+- 7.38 Planning permission will be subject to agreement under Section 106 of the Town and Country Planning Act 1990 (as amended) to provide the required Affordable Housing contribution. - 7.39 Outline planning permission will be subject to agreement to provide the required percentage of Affordable housing dwellings (the on-site provision) and the formula for calculation of an Affordable housing sum (the commuted sum) as the required percentage of qualifying dwellings multiplied by £40,000.
+Hence the split between on-site and commuted sum will be fixed at outline approval stage; however the S106 agreement will allow that this can be revised with the written agreement of the Council as necessary. - 7.40 For outline permission of development to be delivered in more than one phase, the Section 106 Agreement will deal with how on-site Affordable housing will be

+- distributed between phases, with the default expectation being the same percentage of Affordable housing on each phase. - 7.41 Full planning permission will be subject to agreement to provide a specified number of Affordable housing dwellings (the on-site provision) and a defined Affordable housing sum (the commuted sum). - 7.42 A cap mechanism was employed in a previous SPD only to deal with an unforeseen increase in other S106 costs which may not have been allowed for in the then most recent viability assessment.
 However an appropriate level of other S106 costs has now been allowed for in the Plan viability assessment, to the satisfaction of the Local Plan Inspector, and hence there is no need for the cap mechanism under the new Plan.